In Loving Memory of John Perry

 It’s hard to put into words what John Perry meant to me.
 He wasn’t just a colleague or a mentor—he was a dear friend, a kindred spirit, and one of the most generous souls I’ve ever known.
 John had a way of making music feel like a conversation with the divine.
 His teaching was never about ego—it was about unlocking the truth in the music and in the student.
 I watched him transform lives with a single phrase, a single gesture at the keyboard.

-We shared countless hours talking about phrasing, about life, about the strange and beautiful journey of being an artist.
-I will miss his laughter, his stories, and the quiet strength he carried into every room.
-The world has lost a master, and I have lost a friend.
+We shared countless hours talking about phrasing, harmony, about life, about the strange and beautiful journey of being an artist.
+I will miss his laughter, his stories, his mannerisms and the quiet strength he carried into every room (not so quiet!).
+The world has lost the master, and I have lost a friend.
 But I know his voice will echo in every note I play.
 When the student is prepared, the guru will appear.
 This was John Perry!

 With much affection,